AI Is Redefining What \"Senior Engineer\" Means

 The compression

-I've written about what 80% AI-generated code looks like in practice and about how org structures need to adapt.
-But I haven't addressed the question that individual engineers actually care about: what does this mean for my career?
+I've written about how org structures need to adapt.
+But I haven't addressed the question individual engineers actually care about: what does this mean for my career?

 A junior engineer with Cursor or Claude now produces code that would have taken a mid-level engineer a full sprint two years ago.
-Not always.
-Not perfectly.
-But consistently enough that "writes better code" is no longer the differentiator it was.
+Consistently enough that "writes better code" is no longer the differentiator it was.
 Anthropic's SWE-bench results showed Claude 3.5 Sonnet autonomously solving 49% of real-world software engineering tasks in January.
-By now, that number has climbed further.
 The raw act of writing code is being commoditized, and the compression is accelerating.

 This isn't a threat to engineering as a profession.
 It's a threat to one specific definition of seniority.